eddiemoya/synaptiq-skilltests/react/README.md

 - You should be prepared to discuss your changes in detail and explain why they are great.

 ## Date Selector

+# Description
 The date selector integrates multiple components from Polaris to create a responsive, easy to use, interactive way to select dates.

+# Setup
 `yarn install`

+# Running Storybook

 `yarn build`
-`npx next start`

-The demo implementation is viewable at http://localhost:3000/demo
+`yarn storybook`